youngalexj00/Team5repo/README.md

 <br/>

 - Import the ClientWrapper from @horustracer/clientwrapper into your stub (gRPC client) file.
-- Initialize a new instance of the ClientWrapper, passing in the gRPC client, service and output text file name.
+- Initialize a new instance of the ClientWrapper, passing in the gRPC client and service as the first two parameters.
+The third and fourth parameters are the name of service using the stub and the name of the file you want to output request data to.
+Parameters five is the connection link to your mongo database, which Horus will use to log requests.
+The final parameter is the link to your slack URL.
 - Then export the ClientWrapper in the place of your previous stub.

 ```js